colptx/sandbox/README.md

 # Thomas Seals | System Adminstrator & Cloud Engineer

-The resume repo is designed to showcase my capability and experience with various languages.
+The resume repo is designed to showcase my capability and experience with various systems and languages.

 HomeLab: ProLiant MicroServer Gen10 Plus with Vmware ESXI 7.0 Update 2 *(learned that software RAID was not supported by ESXI and did not want a HyperV server without a pro license)*